Facebook tracking pixel

 2. HDL (High-Density Lipoprotein): Known as “good cholesterol,” HDL helps remove excess cholesterol from the bloodstream, transporting it back to the liver for processing.

-Apolipoprotein B (apoB): A Key Risk Indicator
+Apolipoprotein B (apoB): An Important Risk Indicator for Heart Health

 LDL particles contain a protein called apolipoprotein B (apoB).
 Unlike general cholesterol levels, apoB levels provide a more specific measure of the number of particles capable of depositing cholesterol in the arteries, making it a critical metric for assessing atherosclerosis risk.

-Why Focus on apoB?
+Why Test for apoB?

 Emerging evidence suggests that apoB levels may be a more reliable predictor of heart disease risk than traditional cholesterol measurements.
 Studies indicate that high apoB levels are strongly associated with the formation and progression of atherosclerosis, particularly in people with conditions like metabolic syndrome or type 2 diabetes.
 Metabolic syndrome involves a cluster of risk factors—including high blood pressure, high blood sugar, and abdominal fat—that collectively increase heart disease risk.
 By monitoring and managing apoB levels early on, individuals can take preventive actions that significantly reduce long-term heart disease risk.